What is Sacroiliac Joint Pain?

 What Are the Treatments for Sacroiliac Joint Pain?

-The treatment of sacroiliac joint pain can be done only after proper diagnosis of the disease is made.
+The treatment of sacroiliac joint pain can be done only after a proper diagnosis of the disease is made.
 The diagnosis of the condition will include a complete physical examination by the physician and a revival of your entire medical history.

 The doctor will also conduct various tests to identify the source of the pain.
 These tests can include placing your legs and hips at certain particular positions and then applying pressure on them.
 This procedure which is known as the FABER test helps to compress and move the SI joints and thus you will be able to identify the source of the pain.